TumbleOwlee/rpizero-cross-compile/README.md

 ## Quickstart

 First, clone the repository and initialize all submodules.
-We are using [Sentry Native](https://github.com/getsentry/sentry-native) as an example.
+We are using [Sentry Native](https://github.com/getsentry/sentry-native) as an example since it provides everything any other possible dependency might have or use - it's compiled from source but requires some dependencies besides the standard library (`curl` and `zlib`).

 ```bash
 git clone https://github.com/TumbleOwlee/rpizero-cross-compile.git